League Layout and Overview

 The player pool is determined the players in the league software, this may include minor league players and DL players at the time of the auction.
 No player not in the league software is eligible to be auctioned or picked in the reserve draft.

-One week before the auction, each team will turn over its keeper list to the commissioner.
-Each team is able to keep from 0 to 6 players at 5 dollars over their previous season’s dollar value.
-You are not required to keep any players, but you can only keep a maximum of 6 players.
+One week before the auction as determined by the commissioner, each team will mark it’s keepers on the CBS Sportsline lineup screen.
+Each team is able to keep from 0 to 8 players at $5 over their previous season’s dollar value.
+You are not required to keep any players, but you can only keep a maximum of 8 players.
 The dollar values of your keeper players will be deducted from your $260 auction payroll.

 League Schedule of Events